- Top >

 Please check the notes on using a Mac before using these computers.

-• Authentication with an ITC account is required.
+- Authentication with an ITC account is required.

-• These Mac computers can access the files saved on your Windows home drive.
+- These Mac computers can access the files saved on your Windows home drive.

-• See Software
+- See Software

-If you forgot your KIC computer password
+If you forgot your password for computers at Mita Campus

 You can also inquire about your user ID if you forgot your ITC account.

-If you forgot your keio.jp password
+If you forgot your password for keio.jp

 You can also inquire about your Keio ID

-Why can’t I log into KIC computers?
+Why can’t I log into computers at Mita Campus?

 Because the ”on” or “off” state of these keys is preserved even after logging off, we have received reports that when the previous user of the computer does not revert these keys to their original state, subsequent users are unwittingly entering an incorrect password despite pressing the correct keys.
 Such reports are particularly common from PC areas with laptops.